raycg/Open-Research-Playbook/templates/C-verification-report.md

 Verification should not begin with the source code or research package.

-Instead, the incoming researcher should first understand the research from the **defense slides** and **paper**, then verify whether the reported contributions can be reproduced.
+Instead, the responsible incoming student should first understand the research from the **defense slides** and **paper**, then verify whether the reported contributions can be reproduced.

 ---